LukasFrankenQ/georetriever/README.md

 pip install georetriever
 ```

-Note that for the feauture `"temperature"`, the API to `ERA5` will be used, which requires registration and setting up of the CDS API key as [here](https://cds.climate.copernicus.eu/api-how-to).
+Note that for the feature `"temperature"`, the API to `ERA5` will be used, which requires registration and setting up of the CDS API key as [here](https://cds.climate.copernicus.eu/api-how-to).

 ### Example